MaxBetich/mr-robogers-neighborhood/test.md

 Describe: boopFilter()

-Test: "It should return an appropriate array based on whether the user's number was positive or negative"
+Test: "It should return an array of positive numbers when the user enters a positive number"
+Code: boopFilter(5);
+Expected Output: [0, 1, 2, 3, 4, 5]

+Test: "It should return an array of negative numbers  when  the user enters a negative number"
 Code: boopFilter(-5);
-Expected Output: [0, -1, -2, -3, -4, -5]
+ExpectedOutput: [0, -1, -2, -3, -4, -5]
-Code: boopFilter(5);
-ExpectedOutput: [0, 1, 2, 3, 4, 5]

 Describe: roboTranslator()